Oghma-Infinium/Twisted-Skyrim/README.md

 #### Downloading and Installing Twisted Skyrim

-Downloading and installing Fahluaan can take a while depending on your internet connection and computer.
-To install Fahluaan, complete the following steps.
+Downloading and installing Twisted Skyrim can take a while depending on your internet connection and computer.
+To install Twisted Skyrim, complete the following steps.

 1. Open Wabbajack and click `Browse Modlists`
 2. Press the `Show NSFW` and `Show Unofficial Lists` on the top